Nikelroid/Multi-Modal-Sentiment-Classification/Phase-1/README-PHASE1-PART1.md

 <div>
-<h1>Phase 1 - Part 1 : Preparing Facial Expression Recognition Pipeline and Data Augmentation</h1>
+<h1>Phase 1 - Part 1 : Face Extraction and Sentiment Prediction</h1>
-<p> This code focuses on the initial steps of preparing data for a facial expression prediction model.
-The primary objective is to extract faces from images, a crucial step in accurately predicting facial expressions from images.
-By isolating and extracting facial regions, the subsequent model can focus solely on analyzing the features relevant to facial expressions, improving prediction accuracy.</p>
+<p> In this part, our focus shifts towards extracting faces from images, a crucial step in understanding the nuanced emotional expressions conveyed by individuals within the scenes.
+By isolating and analyzing facial features, we aim to enrich the sentiment prediction process and capture the emotional dynamics present in the images.

+The README details the step-by-step process of extracting faces from the images, including saving and loading procedures to facilitate seamless data handling.
+Subsequently, it delves into the training of a dedicated model tailored to analyze facial expressions and predict the sentiment associated with each face detected.

+By leveraging advanced computer vision techniques, we equip the model with the ability to discern subtle emotional cues portrayed by individuals captured in the images.
+This enables us to enhance the overall sentiment prediction accuracy by incorporating insights derived from facial expressions.

+Users following the instructions provided in the README gain comprehensive insights into the intricacies of face extraction, model training, and sentiment prediction based on facial features.
+This foundational phase lays the groundwork for subsequent stages, where we integrate these insights with broader image sentiment analysis for a more comprehensive understanding of visual data.</p>
 </div>

 <div>